Billy McNeill (ice hockey): Edmonton and Detroit

 In 1955 McNeill turned pro with the local Edmonton Flyers of the WHL, who played their games in the old Edmonton Gardens.
 In 1956 McNeill was called up to the Detroit Red Wings in the NHL following serious injuries to Alex Delvecchio and Bill Dineen.
 During the next eight seasons, he was called up from the Flyers six times, playing 257 games in the NHL.

 On February 5, 1960, McNeill was to be traded to the New York Rangers with Red Kelly for Bill Gadsby and Eddie Shack, but Kelly and McNeill refused to report and the transaction was cancelled.
 As a result, Kelly temporarily retired and McNeill was suspended for the rest of the season.
-New York then picked him up in an intra-league draft in June of that year, only to trade him back to Detroit in January 1961, who in turn assigned him back to the Flyers in Edmonton.
+New York then picked him up in the intra-league draft in June of that year, only to trade him back to Detroit in January 1961, who in turn assigned him back to the Flyers in Edmonton.

 In the six seasons he played for Detroit, he wore sweater numbers 19 and 15.